+Field trip rates are available for school groups visiting the Zoo between Aug.
+15 and June 15.
 School groups must make a reservation at least two weeks before coming to the Zoo.
+A separate reservation is required for each visit.
 To qualify for the school field trip rate, groups must have at least 15 people and must be part of a school that is currently in session.
-The field trip rate does not apply to daycares, weekend visits, summer daycare for school-aged children, or summer camps.
+The field trip rate does not apply to weekend visits, daycares, summer daycare for school-aged children, or summer camps.

 Adult chaperone Admission

 No payment is required to make a reservation but online reservations are required to hold your spot.
 Your payment will be collected when you arrive at the zoo.

 If you experience any problems registering please email us at firstname.lastname@example.org